gforcada/haproxy_log_analysis/README.rst

   value on the backend queue on a series of log lines that are between log lines without being queued.

+``connection_type``
+  Reports on how many requests were made on SSL and how many on plain HTTP.
+  This command only works if the default port for SSL (443) appears on the path.

 TODO
 ----